Magnetic 2D materials

 Magnetic 2D materials or magnetic van der Waals materials are two-dimensional materials that display ordered magnetic properties such as antiferromagnetism or ferromagnetism.
 After the discovery of graphene in 2004, the family of 2D materials has grown rapidly.
 There have since been reports of several related materials, all except for magnetic materials.
-But since 2016 there have been numerous reports of 2D magnetic materials that can be exfoliated with ease just like graphene.
+But since 2016 there have been numerous reports of 2D magnetic materials that can be exfoliated with ease, similarly to graphene.